-About this guest blogger: After obtaining degrees in English Literature and English Secondary Education, Sean Lords packed up his bags and left to Seoul, South Korea where he lived for three years teaching
+About this guest blogger: After obtaining degrees in English Literature and English Secondary Education, Sean Lords packed up his bags and headed to Seoul, South Korea where he lived for three years teaching

 English as a second language.
 Sean has since returned to the States and is currently at work on his Master’s degree.